enricozappa/jpeg-custom-squeezer/README.md

 How to use:

 1. Clone this repository
-2. Install the most recent LTS Node version
+ 1a.
+Install the most recent LTS Node Version
-3. Install NPM
+ 1b.
+Install NPM
-4. Inside the project folder, launch `npm install` from the command line
+2. Inside the project folder, launch `npm install` from the command line
-5. Put uncompressed jpegs inside **images** folder
+3. Put uncompressed jpegs inside **images** folder
-6. Launch `node app.js` from the command line
+4. Launch `node app.js` from the command line

-7. Compressed images will be available inside the folder **output**
+Compressed images will be available inside the folder **output**